Best Vacuum Cleaner of 2021

 Miele Compact C1 Turbo

-Unfortunately, this bagged vacuum is quite expensive — one of the pricier models of the entire group.
-While Miele vacuums do have a solid reputation for longevity and durability, it still is a formidable chunk of change to spend on a vacuum that didn't take home the top score.
+Unfortunately, this bagged vacuum is very pricey.
+Miele vacuums have a solid reputation for longevity and durability, but we feel the price is high for a vacuum that didn't earn the top marks in our tests.

 Read Full Review: Miele Compact C1 Turbo